Learn today, plan for tomorrow.

 "Portland’s city council seems certain Wednesday to set a new bar for North American housing reform by legalizing up to four homes on almost any residential lot," reports Michael Andersen.

-The Residential Infill Project, which Portland calls the series of planning and zoning reforms expected to achieve City Council approval today, is expected to pass with a 3-1 vote, after years of headlines describing the reforms proposed by the project as more controversial than they appear in the end.
+The Residential Infill Project, the name of the package of planning and zoning reforms, is expected to pass with a 3-1 vote, after years of headlines describing the reforms proposed by the project as more controversial than they appear in the end.
 Planetizen has been tracking the Residential Infill Project through ups and downs and twists and turns since 2016, but Andersen traces the origin of the project back six years, to a letter by a local micro-developer.

 Andersen expects the effects of the new rules to present a turning point in the history of the city.
 "The measure will make it viable for nonprofits to intersperse below-market housing anywhere in the city for the first time in a century."